A two-bed cabin at the new Getaway Skagit Valley outpost. Credit: Natasha Dillinger

 Perhaps best known for the annual Tulip Festival in April, the mild climate of the Skagit Valley makes it a great destination year-round.
 We found plenty of free or low-cost fun on our winter getaway and found that shopkeepers had more time to chat outside of the busiest season.
 You’ll also find plenty to do in the fall, including pony rides and more flowers!

-With rain in the forecast for our first morning, we spent a little extra time in the car heading out to the Skagit River Bald Eagle Interpretive Center (free and open weekends, 10 a.m.–4 p.m., through Jan.
-30), where a late salmon run brings in bald eagles looking to fatten up.
-This small but mighty volunteer-run center provides a few educational exhibits (including a nest replica), but the biggest draw is their free tours that are offered at 11 a.m. and 1:30 p.m.
+With rain in the forecast for our first morning, we spent a little extra time in the car heading out to the Skagit River Bald Eagle Interpretive Center (free and open weekends, 10 a.m.–4 p.m., typically through mid-February), where a late salmon run brings in bald eagles looking to fatten up.
+This small but mighty volunteer-run center provides a few educational exhibits (including a nest replica), but the biggest draw is their free tours during the winter season.
 We took a leisurely and muddy walk along the river with Joe Ordonez, whose 35 years of experience as a naturalist helped us connect relationships between salmon, the forest and the eagles.

 After a short picnic lunch, we headed to catch the last opening hour at the Padilla Bay Reserve’s Interpretive Center (free and open Wednesday–Saturday, 10 a.m.–4 p.m.).
 There are kid-friendly trails nearby, but some of our boots had sprung a leak and we were in search of a warm and dry nature experience.